sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

 Remove
 ------

+* Remove clinic functionality from screens and menus: If your shelter does not run a clinic, this option will disable the system's clinic appointment and invoicing functionality from the medical menu and animal/person screens.

 * Remove move menu and the movements tab from animal and person screens: If your shelter does not do adoptions and animals never leave, this option will disable the system's movement functionality.